oneapi-src/oneDNN/rfcs/20210519-single-pass-bnorm/README.md

 # Proposal to calculate mean & variance in batch normalization(BN) in single pass

 ## Requester
-GPU Enabling team
+GPU Enabling team, framework teams

 ## Motivation
 Using new formula for calculating variance will result in up to 33% performance improvement in BN forward training operation.
+An experiment with ResNet50 shows that model with single pass formula for BN statistics keeps accuracy similar to the model with existing BN formula.

 Currently BN performance is far below projections.
 Projections are based on assumption that BN reads input tensor once and writes result once.
 Current